PlanterApp/planter_blog/content/posts/garden-summary-gardener-scott/index.md

 +++
-draft = false
+draft = true
-title = "New Feature and Behind-the-Scenes Conversation with Gardener Scott" slug = "garden-summary-gardener-scott" date = 2023-06-10T05:23:00.000Z author = "Peter Keefe"
+title = "Behind-the-Scenes with Planter and Gardener Scott (and a New Feature!)" slug = "garden-summary-gardener-scott" date = 2023-06-10T05:23:00.000Z author = "Peter Keefe"